The Big Picture On Alternative Housing:

 Go stay for a month at an Airbnb or VRBO vacation rental.
 If you like it, consider moving there permanently.

-11. Teach Abroad & Live for Free
+Housing Alternative #11: Teach Abroad & Live for Free

 International educators get not just a comparable (or higher) salary than in the US, but they often get free furnished upscale housing, full comprehensive health insurance, and paid flights home to the US each year.

 Couple that with the fact schools typically put you up near campus, so you may not need a car.
-Katie and I shared one car for the four years we lived in Abu Dhabi, and didn’t bother getting a car at all in Brazil.
+Katie and I shared one car for the four years we lived in Abu Dhabi and didn’t bother getting a car at all in Brazil.

 Here’s the island where we lived for free in Abu Dhabi:

-12. Shipping Container Homes
+Housing Alternative #12: Shipping Container Homes

 Once considered a novelty, shipping container homes have come a long way.

-Think of shipping containers as lego building blocks, that architects and home designers can mix and match any way they like.
-You can create a home that shows off its roots, or a home that you can’t tell was constructed from old shipping containers.
+Think of shipping containers as Lego building blocks that architects and home designers can mix and match any way they like.
+You can create a home that shows off its roots or a home that you can’t tell was constructed from old shipping containers.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?